marnix/metamath-eclipse-xtext/README.md

    I will only allow it on the 'statement' level, so in any place where a $c/v/f/e/d/a/p statement is allowed.
  - When showing a tooltip for a label, show the (formatted-as-on-website) comment that precedes that label (for $a/$p/$e/$f) or that follows the declaration (for $c/$v).
+ - In non-compressed proof formats, highlight the non-syntax steps.
  - Try and render math symbols as Unicode characters, based on set.mm's `$t` info.

 ## Proof assistant